brunoxkz/das/replit.md

 SCALABILITY REQUIREMENT: SYSTEM MUST ALWAYS FUNCTION FOR 100,000+ SIMULTANEOUS USERS - Critical user instruction (2025-07-09) CURRENT STACK: SQLite + JWT authentication system - Critical user instruction (2025-07-09) DYNAMIC FUNNEL SYSTEM: This is a SaaS for dynamic quiz funnels - everything must absorb ALL quiz responses to be dynamic and enable remarketing in all possible ways - Critical user instruction (2025-07-09)
+TESTING REQUIREMENT: Always test button functionality after creating them - Critical user instruction (2025-07-09) DEVELOPMENT APPROACH: Think like a senior dev, be assertive and only do what is requested - Critical user instruction (2025-07-09)
 ```